Jodosoft/Libraries/README.md

 <h2>Introduction</h2>

-Welcome to The Jodo Packages: a collection of C# utilities picked from personal projects, covering numerics, geometry and data structures.
+Welcome to The Jodo Packages: a collection of C# utilities covering numerics, geometry and data structures.
 Please see the table below for the general principals of this project, and the following sections for a summary of each package.

 <table>
   <tr>